 The following are some Frequently Asked Questions (FAQ) about Great Northern War.

-The site is huge and there is plenty of space for camping.
-For this year, the main areas for the list field, archery field, merchants, kitchen, and a zone for those medically requiring access to electricity (e.g. for CPAP machines) will be marked off.
+The site is huge and there is plenty of space for camping in designated areas.
+As always, when gates open for camp set up, the main areas for the archery, village green (inc list field), war field, and a zone for those medically requiring access to electricity (e.g. for CPAP machines) will be marked off.

 The site map is available under Site Information.